 Some common moments of truth typically occur earlier in the customer journey when users discover the value of your product.
 This might be in the onboarding process, or slightly further down the line when they truly integrate the product into their daily lives.
 Do some digging to find out when these ‘aha’ moments normally happen.

-According to a Nielsen survey, eight out of ten customers say that completely or mostly trust recommendations from friends or family.
+According to a Nielsen survey, 8/10 customers say that they completely or mostly trust recommendations from friends or family.
 Therefore, you need to consider where these key points fall in your customer journey mapping.

 What do your customers believe you’re delivering and does it live up to your overall brand proposition?
 Whether your brand is sold as the fastest, most convenient, or the cheapest doesn’t really matter if your customers fail to see that supposed value.